 - Relationship problems

-Working together with the schools class teachers to gather information about the child.
 To work with the Safeguarding Advisor and Attendance Advisor regarding the child and the support they may require.
-To provide on-going support for families with any concerns or help they may need with any barriers or procedures they may face when going through this procedure.
+To provide on-going support for families when they need it.

 ADULT EDUCATION/FAMILY LEARNING

 To provide Adult Education and Family learning.
 To break down any barriers they may have to learning.
 To encourage Parents/Carers to engage in their own children’s learning.
 To promote and encourage a better life style for their families.
 This is identified by sending out consultation forms to Parents/Carers to assess their Adult Educational needs.

 - Provide drop in workshops for Parents/Carers on

 Indentifying the support and contacting the appropriate agencies.

 Miss Charmwell – Safeguarding Advisor (Deputy Safeguarding Lead) – Community Hub